uvarc/mitosisanalyzer/README.md

     pip install git+https://github.com/uvarc/mitosisanalyzer.git

-## File formats
+## Image file formats

 MitosisAnalyzer is reading image files using the [Bioio](https://github.com/bioio-devs/bioio) package.
 A variety of plugins exist to support common image file formats, including .tiff, .ome-tiff, .zarr, .nd2, .czi, .lif, etc..
-By installing these additional bioio plugins you can easily expand MitosisAnalyzer's ability to process a large variety of image files without the need to touch the source code.
+By installing these additional bioio plugins you can easily expand MitosisAnalyzer's ability to process a large variety of image formats without the need to touch the source code.

 ## Running the MitosisAnalyzer application